 What colors go with Green Smoke?

 I’m a huge fan of pairing Green Smoke with mustard yellow hues, like Chestertown Buff.
-I also like pairing it with much lighter grays with green/blue undertones like Rainwashed.
+I also like pairing it with much lighter grays with green/blue undertones like Rainwashed, and sage green shades.

 Other helpful tips about choosing Green Smoke for your home

 An in progress client mood board using Green Smoke in the bathroom.
 I love how Green Smoke works with natural wooden tones.